 I have Boondocked with several members of this group.
 I've always had an amazingly wonderful time.
 Such interesting, giving and helpful people!
 Boondocking has given me a level of freedom, plus the opportunity to meet wonderful people and get to know the areas in which I travel more intimately.
-Thanks to everyone with whom I have stayed, as well as those I've yet to meet!
+I tell everyone about Boondockers Welcome, which I think fills a very important need.
+Thank you, Marianne!
+Thanks, also, to everyone with whom I have stayed, as well as those I've yet to meet!

-My skills are those of relating: communication skills, emotional mastery skills, conflict resolution skills, etc. I also am a good cook, write, give speeches and seminars, garden (which I'm figuring out how to do in my RV!), love animals, enjoy meeting new people, and am a natural helper.
-I have just undergone surgery for removal of a small malignant tumor in my breast.
-I took a year, following diagnosis, to attempt to heal the cancer alternatively (under medical supervision, with quarterly check-ins).
-At the end of the year, the tumor was found to still be there, but it also had not grown.
-Wonderful surgeon in North Carolina removed it--no pain or complication!
-Supporting others going through medical crisis, especially emotionally, is something I also do.
-My best skills are somewhat hidden: they are the skills involved in staying emotionally balanced, regardless of what is happening, which has been amazingly helpful during this medical issue.
+My skills are those of relating: communication skills, emotional mastery skills, conflict resolution skills, etc. I also am a good cook.
+I give speeches and seminars, garden (which I'm figuring out how to do in my RV!), love animals, enjoy meeting new people, and am a natural helper.
+My best skills are somewhat hidden: they are the skills involved in staying emotionally balanced, regardless of what is happening.
+I have so enjoyed meeting and spending time with new people as I travel.
+I feel like I'm creating a new, more widespread, family for myself.

-I'm purchasing a 2017 Leisure Van, a 25 foot Class B van with a Murphy Bed that folds into one wall.
+A 2013 Leisure Van, a 24 foot Class B van with a Murphy Bed that folds into one wall.
 This wall is the only slideout.
 It's built on a Mercedes chassis.
 The major challenge of this van is that it's built close to the ground.

 We loved to have Ilene as a guest.
 Took her on a tour of the island.
 Had great tralks together.
 Hope she comes back.